 Goa, on the west coast of India, has been at the forefront of the Asian beach party scene for decades but is not well known in the west.
-First popularised by hippies in the 1960s, Goa is popular with tourists from all over Asia, especially Russia.
+First popularized by hippies in the 1960s, Goa is popular with tourists from all over Asia, especially Russia.
 Known for its live music, Anjuna offers some of the best and most unusual local entertainment you’re likely to find anywhere.
 With a carnival atmosphere, this is somewhere you can dance your socks off until the early morning.

 Once the partying is done for the day, the area around Anjuna offers many more activities, including guided tours of the region, bars and clubs.
-Prices here are exceptionally low, so it’s also an excellent destination for budget-conscious travellers.
+Prices here are exceptionally low, so it’s also an excellent destination for budget-conscious travelers.